Richard Carapaz: 2020

 Carapaz joined at the beginning of the 2020 season on a three-year deal.
 His first win for the team came on 7 August, on the third stage of the Tour de Pologne: on the uphill drag to the finish, Carapaz made an attack in the final kilometre and held off the peloton.
 In the Tour de France, he came second in both stages 16 and 18.
 On the latter stage, he finished alongside teammate Michał Kwiatkowski, who won the stage, while Carapaz took the lead in the mountains classification from Tadej Pogačar.
 However, two days later, Pogačar retook the lead, and also won the stage and moved into the overall race lead; Carapaz ultimately finished second in the mountains classification.

 In the Vuelta a España, Carapaz was once again a challenger for overall victory and traded places with defending champion Primož Roglič several times for the race lead.
 He first took the red jersey of the race leader on stage 6 from Roglič.
 On stage 10, Carapaz relinquished it back to Roglič, who won the day's stage, though the two were tied on time and had to be differentiated by tiebreakers.
 Carapaz regained the race lead briefly after stage 12, but lost it for good to Roglič after the thirteenth stage.
-On the mountainous penultimate stage, with Roglič, Carapaz, and Hugh Carthy locked in a three-way battle for the overall victory, Carapaz attacked but only managed to take 15 seconds on Carthy and 21 seconds on Roglič.
-In doing so, he secured a second place overall finish.
+On the mountainous penultimate stage, with Roglič, Carapaz, and Hugh Carthy locked in a three-way battle for the overall victory, Carapaz unleashed a devastating attack and dropped Roglič.
+With Roglič struggling behind, Movistar began to pace for him, whether an intentional bid to prevent Carapaz from winning after he left their team a year earlier, or an effort to shore up 4th place ahead of Dan Martin.
+This would limit the time gained from Carapaz to Roglič on the attack to only 21 seconds.
+Carapaz would ultimately finish just 24 seconds behind Roglič and secured a second place overall finish.
+This difference was settled by time bonuses, as Carapaz was actually 8 seconds ahead on pure road time.